ARGOeu/poem-2/README.md

 ### Design

-ARGO POEM is SPA (single page) web application where Django framework is used on the backend and ReactJS UI library is used on the frontend side.
+ARGO POEM is SPA (single page) web application using Django framework as backend and ReactJS UI library as a frontend component.
 Client's browser loads in bundle code that jointly represents whole frontend component that packs together Javascript, CSS, fonts, icons and everything else needed to properly render the UI.
-Frontend component is glued with backend Django framework through its staticfiles where bundle is loaded in a single Django template and presented to client.
+Frontend component is glued with backend Django framework as its staticfile that loads bundle in a single Django template presented to client.
+Keeping frontend close to backend allows exploiting of some nice Django packages that primarily deal with API methods, user authentication and tenant database handling.
+Frontend talks to backend over session protected REST API methods for resources that should be stored in local database.
+For the other part of the resources that should be kept on token protected ARGO WEB-API, HTTP requests are triggered directly from frontend.

+Web application is served with Apache web server and uses PostgreSQL as database storage.

+#### Complete list of packages used to built web service

+Backend:
+* `Django`
+* `django-rest-auth`
+* `django-tenant-schemas`
+* `django-webpack-loader`
+* `djangorestframework`
+* `djangorestframework-api-key`
+* `djangosaml2`
+* `psycopg2-binary`

+Frontend:
+* `ReactJS`
+* `formik`
+* `react-autocomplete`
+* `react-diff-viewer`
+* `react-dom`
+* `react-fontawesome`
+* `react-notifications`
+* `react-popup`
+* `react-router`
+* `react-table`
+* `reactstrap`
+* `webpack`
+* `yup`

 ## Installation